-UNHCR-NGO Toolkit for Practical Cooperation on Resettlement.
-Information Sharing, Planning and Advocacy - Planning and Information-sharing: Definitions and FAQs
+UNHCR-NGO Toolkit for Practical Cooperation on Resettlement: 2.
+Information Sharing, Planning and Advocacy: Definitions and Frequently Asked Questions

 a) Why should UNHCR and NGOs partner in information sharing, planning and advocacy?

 UNHCR and NGOs can engage in information sharing and joint planning to ensure coherence in operational approaches, to address systemic issues and overcome gaps in resettlement delivery, and to ensure consistency in information dissemination to refugees.
 UNHCR and NGOs can furthermore engage in joint advocacy when appropriate, to strengthen support for refugee-friendly policies, programs and funding priorities.